Main navigation

 Internship Spotlights

-What does an internship in this industry look like?
+What does an internship in this field look like?

 An internship in any field of study should provide meaningful work that contributes to the organization and incorporates mentorship and feedback from a professional.
 Ideally, a student intern has the opportunity to learn new skills while experiencing workplace dynamics and professional collaboration.
-Internships can be paid or unpaid, full-time or part-time, taken for academic credit or 0 credit, and span several weeks to several months.
-Professional tasks for an intern in the field of journalism and mass communication may include:
+Internships can be paid or unpaid, full-time or part-time, taken for 0-3 credits, and span several weeks to several months.

 News & Print Media